-With a little bit of honey, you can make a sweet and tangy honey-dijon dressing!
+With a little bit of honey, you can make a sweet and tangy honey-dijon dressing.
 Pour some hot water into the honey jar to help the honey dissolve.
 Then, add a little whole grain mustard (or regular dijon), champagne wine vinegar and some fresh herbs.
-Season with salt and pepper, and shake it up!
+Season with salt and pepper and shake it up!

-Turn a dollop of peanut butter (or any nut butter you have on hand) into an Asian-inspired peanut sauce!
+Turn a dollop of peanut butter (or any nut butter you have on hand) into an Asian-inspired peanut sauce.
 Pour some hot water into the peanut butter jar to thin it out a little, tart rice wine vinegar, Tamari sauce, toasted sesame oil, freshly grated ginger and garlic.
-Put on the lid and shake it up!
+Put on the lid and shake it up.

 Whenever you buy sour cream, chances are you hardly ever use the entire container.
-Don't throw it away (unless it's gone a little too far south for ya)!
+Don't throw it away (unless it's gone a little too far south for you).
 Turn that little bit into a dressing for pierogies.
 Yum!
 Thin it out with a splash of half-and-half or whole milk, grated seedless cucumber, lemon zest and juice, dill, salt and pepper.

-Hot pepper jelly can become chicken salad in a snap!
-Add hot water to the jar to loosen it a bit (see a trend here with the hot water?), chopped cilantro, pickled jalapenos, olive oil, hot sauce, lime zest and juice.
+Hot pepper jelly can become chicken salad in a snap.
+Add hot water to the jar to loosen it a bit (see a trend here with the hot water?), chopped cilantro, pickled jalapeños, olive oil, hot sauce, lime zest and juice.
 Shake it up and pour it over shredded chicken.
 It's perfect for a zesty lunch!

 What's better than caramel sauce on your ice cream?
 Peanut butter caramel sauce!
 Take whatever leftover peanut butter you have and mix it with caramel sauce (obviously), hot water and a splash of orange liquor… you know, for fun.
 Have at it!